Guikingone/PantherExtension/README.md

 Feature:
   As a newbie in API-Platform, I want to document myself in many features

-  Scenario: I should be able to see the main documentation                            # features/demo.feature:4
-    Given I am on "/"                                                                 # FeatureContext::visit()
-    And I should see "REST and GraphQL framework to build modern API-driven projects" # FeatureContext::assertPageContainsText()

-  Scenario: I should be able to see the main documentation                                            # features/demo.feature:8
-    Given I am on "/"                                                                                 # FeatureContext::visit()
-    And I go to "/docs/distribution/"                                                                 # FeatureContext::visit()
-    Then I should see "API Platform is the most advanced API platform, in any framework or language." # FeatureContext::assertPageContainsText()

-  Scenario: I should be able to document myself about GraphQL support # features/demo.feature:13
-    Given I am on "/"                                                 # FeatureContext::visit()
-    And I follow "Get started"                                        # FeatureContext::clickLink() When I follow "Adding GraphQL Support"                            # FeatureContext::clickLink() Then I should be on "/docs/distribution/#adding-graphql-support"  # FeatureContext::assertPageAddress()
-    Then I should see "You now have a GraphQL API!"                   # FeatureContext::assertPageContainsText()

-  Scenario: I should be able to document myself about GraphQL support thanks to the search field # features/demo.feature:20
-    Given I am on "/"                                                                            # FeatureContext::visit()
-    When I fill in "SEARCH..." with "GraphQL"                                                    # FeatureContext::fillField()
-    And I wait for "#algolia-autocomplete-listbox-0"                                             # PantherExtension\Context\PantherContext::iWaitForElement()
-    Then I should see "Documentation"                                                            # FeatureContext::assertPageContainsText()
-    And I should see "Search by"                                                                 # FeatureContext::assertPageContainsText()
-    And I should see "Enabling GraphQL"                                                          # FeatureContext::assertPageContainsText()

-  Scenario: I should be able to test the demo                   # features/demo.feature:28
-    Given I am on "/"                                           # FeatureContext::visit()
-    And I follow "Demo"                                         # FeatureContext::clickLink()
-    Then I should be on "https://demo-client.api-platform.com/" # FeatureContext::assertPageAddress()
-    When I follow "API"                                         # FeatureContext::clickLink()
-    Then I should be on "https://demo.api-platform.com/"        # FeatureContext::assertPageAddress()

-  Scenario: I should be able to test the demo                                          # features/demo.feature:35
-    Given I am on "/"                                                                  # FeatureContext::visit()
-    And I follow "Community"                                                           # FeatureContext::clickLink()
-    And I create a new client "test" using the "chrome" driver                         # PantherExtension\Context\PantherContext::iCreateANewClient()
-    Then I switch to client "test"                                                     # PantherExtension\Context\PantherContext::iSwitchToANewClient()
-    And I go to "/"                                                                    # FeatureContext::visit()
-    Then I should see "REST and GraphQL framework to build modern API-driven projects" # FeatureContext::assertPageContainsText()
-    Then I remove the client "test"                                                    # PantherExtension\Context\PantherContext::iRemoveTheClient()
-    Then I should see "API Platform's community"                                       # FeatureContext::assertPageContainsText()
+  Scenario: I should be able to see the main documentation
+    Given I am on "/"
+    And I should see "REST and GraphQL framework to build modern API-driven projects"

+  Scenario: I should be able to see the main documentation
+    Given I am on "/"
+    And I go to "/docs/distribution/"
+    Then I should see "API Platform is the most advanced API platform, in any framework or language."

+  Scenario: I should be able to document myself about GraphQL support
+    Given I am on "/"
+    And I follow "Get started"
+    When I follow "Adding GraphQL Support"
+    Then I should be on "/docs/distribution/#adding-graphql-support"
+    Then I should see "You now have a GraphQL API!"

+  Scenario: I should be able to document myself about GraphQL support thanks to the search field
+    Given I am on "/"
+    When I fill in "SEARCH..." with "GraphQL"
+    And I wait for "#algolia-autocomplete-listbox-0"
+    Then I should see "Documentation"
+    And I should see "Search by"
+    And I should see "Enabling GraphQL"

+  Scenario: I should be able to test the demo
+    Given I am on "/"
+    And I follow "Demo"
+    Then I should be on "https://demo-client.api-platform.com/"
+    When I follow "API"
+    Then I should be on "https://demo.api-platform.com/"

+  Scenario: I should be able to test the demo
+    Given I am on "/"
+    And I follow "Community"
+    And I create a new client "test" using the "chrome" driver
+    Then I switch to client "test"
+    And I go to "/"
+    Then I should see "REST and GraphQL framework to build modern API-driven projects" Then I remove the client "test"
+    Then I should see "API Platform's community"

 6 scenarios (6 passed)
 29 steps (29 passed)